-The Fraud Advisory Panel have set up a COVID-19 fraud watch group which is a cross-sector and cross-industry coalition of trusted partners (including the Cabinet Office and City of London Police) who meet weekly to share information on emerging fraud threats and trends affecting business.
+The Fraud Advisory Panel have set up a COVID-19 fraud watch group which is a cross-sector and cross-industry coalition of trusted partners (including the Cabinet Office and City of London Police) who meet to share information on emerging fraud threats and trends affecting business.
 It aims to act as a conduit to warn the public, private and third sectors about COVID-19 fraud risks and the preventative actions that can be taken.

 CURRENT COVID-19 FRAUD RISKS

-- Phishing emails (esp. government departments)
+- Phishing emails and letters (esp.
+Zoom and Microsoft 365)

 SOME SIMPLE PREVENTATIVE TIPS …